MelbourneDeveloper/Ledger.Net/README.md

 - Clone the repo and run the GetAddress unit test
 - Repeat for Ethereum

+For any instructions that are not implemented you will need to create a RequestBase, and ResponseBase class.
+Then, you will need to call SendRequestAsync.
+See the see also section.

 **Would love to see some samples for UWP or Android**

 ## Store App Production Usage (Not Yet In Production)